All Is Golden

 Captured on Kodak Professional Ektar 100 film using a Shen-Hao 4×5 large format camera with a 6×9 roll film back, the image is infused with the unmistakable warmth, clarity, and fine grain that only film can offer.
 Ektar’s saturated colour palette and cinematic rendering elevate this work beyond landscape photography into something enduring and emotional.

-This is a limited edition print.
-"All is Golden" is a signed and embossed Limited Edition print series, in an exclusive collection.
-Hand-developed and printed with care, this piece is a true analogue work of art.
-This print is part of a rare series crafted for the discerning collector or curator who understands the art of waiting for light, for colour, for silence.
-"All is Golden" offers a luminous connection to Africa’s natural beauty and cultural memory, rendered in analogue and presented with reverence.
+All is Golden is a signed and embossed Open Edition print, hand-developed and printed with care.
+This is a true analogue work of art for collectors and curators who understand the art of waiting for light, for colour, for silence.
+It offers a luminous connection to Africa’s natural beauty and cultural memory, rendered in analogue and presented with reverence.

 Price range: $1 500.00 through $2 000.00